With online scams and fraud on the rise in the UK, we polled the nation to find out how many of us have fallen victim to fake identities used online.

 Our new research revealed that a whopping 29% of Brits have, or would be tempted to catfish online, with a quarter (25%) of those polled stating that they have fallen victim to catfishing tactics in the past.

 The most common catfishing tactics Brits admitted to using online included editing social media photos to change their appearance (14%), exaggerating facts about themselves on a dating/social media profile (9%), creating a social media profile with someone else’s image (7%) and starting a romantic relationship with someone online using a fake profile picture (7%).

 But why do people create fake accounts?
 Of those who admitted to creating false identities online, the most common reasoning behind their behaviour was because they were dissatisfied with their appearance (27%), they were bored (27%), they wanted to make friends (26%), for a sense of escapism (25%) and to find a boyfriend/girlfriend (18%).

-We’ve pulled together our top tips when it comes to staying safe online:
+Five top tips when it comes to staying safe online

 1. Be suspicious of people you don’t know

 Should you receive a friend request on a social platform, or message from someone you aren’t familiar with, be wary of them.
 If someone is looking to start a conversation be friendly, but practice caution in opening up right away.

 2. Don’t be afraid to ask for proof

 If you start talking to someone but you become worried you might be a victim of catfishing, you can always ask for proof of who they are.
 If they are reluctant to do something like send a photo holding a piece of paper with your name on, or they insist their camera is broken to prove their identity, you can promptly cut the conversation off.